EXP: Experimental Psychology Courses

 Prerequisite: PSY 2012

-Principles and applications of learning theories, including conditioning and extinction, reinforcement and punishment, attention, memory, cognitive processes and physiological correlates of memory and cognition.
-It is preferred that the student has had several other psychology courses.
+This course focuses on the principles and applications of learning theories, including conditioning and extinction, reinforcement and punishment, attention, memory, cognitive processes and physiological correlates of memory and cognition.

 EXP 4507 Memory and Cognition